All for one

-A special monogram was created for the single-letter stock ticker and corporate social media icon.
+A special monogram was created for the single-letter M stock ticker, replacing the logo in small spaces for digital impact.

-Department identities were updated, including the mTech toolkit for specialized recruiting and conference materials.
+Department identities were created, including a unique mTech toolkit with key messages in code for recruiting and conference materials.

-A new recruiting campaign with the tagline “Bring your amazing self to work” celebrated individuality with fun personal facts and the colleague’s role in the company.
+A new recruitment campaign with the tagline “Bring your amazing self to work” celebrated individuality with ads featuring colleagues and the fun personal facts they chose to share.

 The impact